 When we refer to a benefit payment, the statement is made on the basis that the benefit referred to is payable under the terms and conditions of the Policy.
 You must also satisfy our claim requirements, explained in Section 3.

 TPD Benefit

 The TPD Benefit is payable if the Life Insured becomes Totally and Permanently Disabled.
-The applicable TPD definition is shown in the Policy Schedule.

 The following TPD definitions are available:

 - 'Any Occupation';

 - 'Own Occupation' (not available when structured through superannuation); or

 - Activities of Daily Living (ADL).